ying2829/Kaggle-CaseSturdy/Business Project/Airline/READ.md

 * __Analyse__

 Rather than using data segmented by pre- and post-promotion periods to assess the results of the loyalty program, I prefer to use a year-over-year (YOY) comparison.
 As shown in the first table, the promotion contributed 67.08% of the revenue compared to the same period last year.
 Furthermore, the program demonstrated significant advertising effectiveness, as evidenced by the 12.58% revenue generated after the promotion, attributed to continued membership enrollment.

+2. Was the campaign adoption more successful for certain demographics of loyalty members?